Web design · SEO & SEA · Branding

 Yes, with one-pagers the acceptance can often be final after 14 days, but minor adjustments are possible.
 For multi-page websites, the design template is further edited until the complete website is ready.
 A **final approval** takes place at the end.

 The invoice will be issued **only after your approval**.
-Payment must then be made within 14 days.
-There is **no payment obligation** before approval.
+Payment must then be made within 7 days.
+There is **no obligation to pay** before approval.

 No. The no-risk / pay-on-acceptance regulation applies **only to one-pagers and multi-page company websites**.
 Other services such as print design, branding or hosting are not subject to this regulation.